Ash-mp3/pokedex/README.md

   by using the the arrow buttons at the bottom.
 As well as with the random pokemon button in the header.

+- This app was devloped with React.js.
+- styled with vanilla and Tailwind.css.
+- The free PokeAPI was used for the Pokemon data.

 Thanks for stopping by!